Bringing Blockchain Technology to the Duke University Community

-Melissa (Trinity '17) is a senior studying computer science and economics.
+Melissa (Trinity '17) is a recent graduate working as a software engineer at Coinbase in San Francisco.
+At Duke, she studied computer science and economics.
 She first became interested in blockchain technology after taking Cam Harvey's course, Innovation and Cryptoventures, in the spring of 2015.
 She was fascinated by the potential for Bitcoin and other cryptocurrencies to help the unbanked in developing countries.
 She started the Blockchain Lab to give other students the resources to have an impact on their respective industries and eventually start their own ventures built on this powerful technology.
-After graduation she will be joining Coinbase as a software engineer in San Francisco.

 Campbell R. Harvey is Professor of Finance at the Fuqua School of Business.
 He is the 2016 President of the American Finance Association.
 Professor Harvey teaches a blockchain-focused course called Innovation and Cryptoventures.

 Howie Rhee serves two roles at Duke University.
 Since 2007, he has been the Managing Director at Fuqua’s Center for Entrepreneurship and Innovation.
 After the creation of Duke’s Innovation & Entrepreneurship Initiative (Duke I&E), he took on the additional role of Managing Director for Student and Alumni Affairs for Duke I&E. he is dedicated to making entrepreneurship at Duke University awesome.
 His programs at Duke include the Program for Entrepreneurs, Melissa & Doug Entrepreneurs, the Duke Startup Challenge, the Duke Global Entrepreneurship Network, StartupConnect, and advising a number of student organizations.